 Let’s say that questions or ideas come to your mind, such as “Can there be a correlation between Gini coefficient and violence?” or “Can I organise my interview notes around product benefits rather than customer problems”.
 The idea here is to capture anything that comes to your mind and get back to them in 1-2 days to develop them.

-You can send your ideas to Scrintal using Scrintal shortcut or on mobile when you are on the go.
+You can quickly type your ideas in Scrintal in your desktop app, or in the browser version in your mobile when you are on the go.

 Literature notes are notes that we take whenever we read something and make notes about the content.
 The important part is to write down what you don’t want to forget or think you might use in your thinking or writing.